NPKompleet/SimulationGUI/README.md

 2. Open Eclipse APP4MC version 0.9.8, create a new workspace and add all the plugin project directories using **File**...**Open Project From File System**.

-3. Double click the MANIFEST.MF file in the **META-INF** folder of the `org.eclipse.app4mc.timeline` plugin project.
+3. Double click the MANIFEST.MF file in the **META-INF** folder of the `org.eclipse.app4mc.visualization.timeline` plugin project.
 Under the _Overview_ tab, find the _Testing_ section and click on the __Launch an Eclipse Application__ link.
 A new Eclipse APP4MC instance is started.

 4. In the new APP4MC instance, open any APP4MC model project.
 A quick way to add a project might be using some of the APP4MC model examples bundled with Eclipse APP4MC, e.g the Democar example, using **File**...**New**...**Examples**...**APP4MC AMALTHEA Model Examples**.

 5. Double click the model file and the AMALTHEA Contents Tree window is opened.

 6. In the AMALTHEA Contents Tree window, right click the AMALTHEA Model and select __Open APP4MC Visualization__ in the popup menu.
 A visualization panel is opened under the contents tree and you can see the user interface to use to run the simulation and visualization.

+>**Note:** Steps _5._ and _6._ described in the list above can be seen in the beginning of the gif image included at the start of this README document.